nils2614/opensuse-box/README.md

 # Toolbox Image: opensuse-box
-A custom openSUSE Tumbleweed Toolbox image, mainly designed for my personal use case. \
+A custom openSUSE Tumbleweed Toolbx image, mainly designed for my personal use case. \
 Feel free to give it a try though. :)

 To pull this image use:

 `podman pull ghcr.io/nils2614/opensuse-box:latest`

-To create a Toolbox container from this image:
+To create a Toolbx container from this image:

 `toolbox create --image ghcr.io/nils2614/opensuse-box:latest openSUSE-Box`